 Healthcare and medical care

 At the tourist resorts, you can contact the hotel receptions and travel operators to inquire about doctor services.
-The doctor visit must be paid in cash and in advance.
-Save your receipts for the insurance.
+In many cases, you need to pay the doctor visit in advance with cash.
+In bigger cities you can usually pay with card.
+Save your receipts for the insurance company.

 The emergency number for calling an ambulance in Vietnam 115, but the emergency services do not commonly speak English.
 A public ambulance may be slow to arrive, so using a taxi, for example, is generally recommended.
 Hospitals in larger cities also have private ambulances.

-In larger cities, such as Hanoi and Ho Chi Minh City, good-quality pharmacies can be found in most shopping centres.
+In larger cities, such as Hanoi and Ho Chi Minh City, you can find many good-quality pharmacies.
 Most private hospitals and clinics also have pharmacies.
 Pharmacies are usually well-equipped and most medicines can be bought without a prescription.